ayushbatra/ayushbatra.github.io/_posts/2023-01-03-multiarmedbandits.md

 |EXP3|0.98156|0.90013|0.08142|
 |MultiLayer_active_arm_elimination|0.97867|0.90995|0.06872|

-Let's run this again but with 5000 corruption limit.
+Let's run this again but with a 5000 corruption limit.
 The results are:
 |algorithm | Expected reward of optimal arm | Average reward in each round | average Regret in each round|
 |---|---|---|---|